charleennewland/blog/operational_excellence_pt1.md

 #### Value-added and non-value added activities

-It is impossible to discuss value-added and non-value added activities without mentioning the lean methodology [6].
+It is impossible to discuss value-added and non-value added activities without mentioning the lean methodology.
-The objective of the lean methodology is to eliminate waste from processes.
+The objective of the lean methodology [6] is to eliminate waste from processes.

 Any activity that, in the eyes of the customer, does not add to the value of a product or service is considered non-value added.
 Non-value added activities consume resources and, in lean terms, are considered waste in a process.